sl3uth/Manual-Testing-Techniques/README.md

+📚 Welcome to the manualTesting repository!
+This repository is a collection of resources, templates, and best practices for manual software testing. 🕵️‍♀️

+🔍 As a software tester, I understand the importance of thorough manual testing to ensure the quality and reliability of software applications.
+This repository aims to provide a comprehensive set of materials to assist fellow testers in performing effective manual testing.

+📋 In this repository, you'll find various resources such as test case templates, test plan samples, testing guidelines, and practical tips for different types of testing activities.
+Whether you're new to manual testing or looking to enhance your skills, this repository has something for everyone.

+🤝 I encourage collaboration and contributions from the testing community.
+If you have valuable insights, techniques, or additional resources to share, feel free to submit a pull request.
+Together, we can build a valuable knowledge base and support each other in delivering high-quality software.

+⚡️ Let's learn, explore, and excel in the field of manual testing.
+Check out the repository and start improving your manual testing practices today!

+🌟 Don't forget to give the repository a ⭐️ if you find the content helpful.

 # Manual Testing

 Manual testing is an essential part of the software development life cycle (SDLC) that involves testing software applications manually, without the use of automated tools.
 It plays a crucial role in ensuring the quality and reliability of software before it is released to end-users.